longqh3/RNA-SSNV/README.rst

 RNA-Mutect2
 =======================================================

-The RNA-Mutect2 pipeline is a scalable and efficient analysis pipeline for RNA somatic mutation detection from RNA-WES(tumor-normal) paired sequencing data which utilized Mutect2 as core-caller and ML-filter model to maximize precision & recall.
-It runs highly automated once snakemake and related-codes get configurated properly.
-It reports aggregated mutation file (maf format) for given cases to facilitate downstream analysis.
+The RNA-SSNV is a scalable and efficient analysis method for RNA somatic mutation detection from RNA-WES(tumor-normal) paired sequencing data which utilized Mutect2 as core-caller and multi-filtering strategy & Machine-learning based model to maximize precision & recall.
+It runs highly automated once snakemake and related configs & infos get configurated properly.
+It reports an aggregated mutation file (maf format) to facilitate downstream analysis.

 Pre-requirements
 ~~~~~~~~~~~~~~~~~